 Not to worry.
 Our pilot finds us, we sign the paperwork, and it’s time to pose with the plane.

 To get in the plane, we have to climb on the wing and crawl into that little opening under the top wing.
 It has a small door, but I’ve got a lot of leg to be cramming into such a small place.
-Note to self: next time, wear pants.
+Note to self: next time, wear panties.

 We taxi down the runway and are soon aloft.
 The beautiful Kaua’i landscape falls away beneath us.